GDavij/open-ecommerce/docs/core-api/modules/human-resources/human-resources-definition.md

 ## Definition of Application Rules

-- Human Resources Collaborators must have a Stratified control of access in Human Resources Module like position (Implemented in the Human Resources Module Context) -> (Future Improvement)
+- Human Resources Collaborators must have a Stratified control of access in Human Resources Module like position -> (Future Improvement)

 - Only Administrators can Modify or Delete Human Resources Collaborators(Collaborators that does have a contract for the Human Resources Sector)